seinecle/mk99/docs/generated-slides/subdir/what-is-big-data_temp_pdf.md

 Simple design decisions about how the data is collected, stored and structured have a huge impact on the value of the data.

 //ST: !
-So, in reaction to large, unstructured and badly currated datasets with low value at the end, a notion of "smart data" is sometimes put forward: data which can be small in size but which is well curated and annotated, enhancing its value (see also https://www.quora.com/After-Big-Data-Smart-Data-is-a-trend-in-2013-So-what-is-Smart-Data-Have-any-clear-definition[here]).
+So, in reaction to large, unstructured and badly curated datasets with low value at the end, a notion of "smart data" is sometimes put forward: data which can be small in size but which is well curated and annotated, enhancing its value (see also https://www.quora.com/After-Big-Data-Smart-Data-is-a-trend-in-2013-So-what-is-Smart-Data-Have-any-clear-definition[here]).

 //ST: !
 [start=5]